En nombre de Cristo... han asesinado más de 200 maestros

 Printed on heavy wove (light cardstock), sewn binding with red cord.
 Each sheet printed on one side only, bound so that texts on left side match images on right side when assembled.
 Title page credits Méndez and the “EDITORIAL GRAFICA POPULAR.”
 Colophon reads: “PREPARO E IMPRIMIO/JUAN VALDEZ/EDITORIAL/GRAFICA POPULAR.”
 Sheet dimensions: 34.5 x 24.4 cm. (folded).
 Number of impressions unknown.

 Printed on papel rústico, staple bound.
 Sheets printed on both sides.
-Title page credits Méndez as "DEL CENTRO PRODUCTOR DE ARTES PLASTICAS DEL DPTO.
-DE BELLAS ARTES."
-Colophon reads: PREPARO/JUAN VALDEZ/EDITORIAL/GRAFICA POPULAR."
+Title page describes Méndez as “DEL CENTRO PRODUCTOR DE ARTES PLASTICAS DEL DPTO.
+DE BELLAS ARTES.”
+Colophon reads: PREPARO/JUAN VALDEZ/EDITORIAL/GRAFICA POPULAR.”
 Sheet dimensions: 35.2 x 23.3 cm. (folded).
 3,200 impressions (Prignitz 1992).

 Signature and annotations: Portfolio and images are unsigned.

-References: Prignitz 394-400
+Principal references: Prignitz 394-400

 Contents: